iotaledger/iota.py/docs/tutorials.rst

    :lineno-start: 13

 In IOTA, funds move accross addresses, therefore we need to define a **receiver address**.
+For testing value transfers, you should send the funds only to addresses that you control; if you use a randomly-generated receiver address, you won't be able to recover the funds afterward!
-For value transfers, you might only use addresses that are generated from seeds, so a randomly generated address doesn't qualify here.
-Re-run `4.a Generate Address`_ for a new seed and a new address, or just paste a valid IOTA address onto line 16.
+Re-run `4.a Generate Address`_ for a new seed and a new address, or just paste a valid IOTA address that you own onto line 16.

 .. literalinclude:: ../examples/tutorials/05_send_tokens.py
    :lines: 18-25